 Peloton and the CPSC advise consumers to immediately stop using recalled treadmills and to contact Peloton for a full refund until November 6, 2022, after which a partial refund will be available.
 Peloton is also offering to move consumers’ treadmills to a room that cannot be accessed by children or pets and is implementing software improvements to automatically lock the Tread+ after each use and prevent access by requiring users to enter a passcode.

 Peloton Treadmill Lawsuits

 If you, your child, or a loved one were injured by a Peloton treadmill, you may be entitled to compensation.
 There have been dozens of reported injuries to children and adult users and one reported child death.
 While these tragic incidents have led to the latest recall, such recalls do not provide victims who suffer personal injury with compensation needed for medical bills, future medical expenses, lost income, and pain and suffering.

 Fortunately, victims have options to pursue a financial recovery of their damages.
 This includes a products liability claim against Peloton for failing to ensure the safety of its treadmills.
 Products cases may claim that a product is defectively designed or manufactured, that manufacturers failed to warn consumers about risks, and / or that manufacturers were negligent, among other claims.
 These cases require thorough investigations and the insight of experts who provide their opinions about defects and whether a safer alternative design was feasible.

-The Becker Law Firm is a U.S. News’ “Best Law Firms” rated trial practice that has recovered over $500 million in compensation for victims across Ohio and the U.S. We have extensive experience litigating complex claims involving defective products, serious personal injury, child injuries, and wrongful death.
-Our attorneys are available to discuss your potential case during a FREE consultation.
+The Becker Law Firm is a U.S. News’ “Best Law Firms” rated trial practice that has recovered over $600 Million in compensation for victims across Ohio and the U.S. We have extensive experience litigating complex claims involving defective products, serious personal injury, child injuries, and wrongful death.
+Our Cleveland personal injury attorneys are available to discuss your potential case during a FREE consultation.